Food and water hygieneAdvice on avoiding food and water-borne diseases

 - no more than 250mg a litre of sulphate

-Natural mineral water is usually not recommended because its contents are often more than the maximum recommended levels above .
+Natural mineral water is usually not recommended for infant feeds because its contents often exceed the maximum recommended levels above .

 In the UK there are regulations on the legal requirements for the production and labelling of natural mineral, spring and bottled water .
 Similar requirements may not be in place in other countries.
 Parents should be aware of fake bottled water and ensure the seal has not been tampered with at the time of purchase.